SkylarHoughtonGithub/potd-web-app/README.md

 If you encounter any issues:
 - Verify your NASA API key is valid
 - Check network connectivity to the NASA API endpoint
-- Enable debug mode with `./run.sh dev debug` for detailed error messages
+- Enable debug mode with `./docker-run.sh dev debug` for detailed error messages
+- Review test results for any failures using `./test.sh`

 ## Credits